ruckhaus/ruckhaus.github.io/README.md

 ## README for ruckhaus.github.io - hyde branch
+2016-09-29 reading on favicon, putting to do list together <br />
 2016-09-28 begin working with the favicon <br />
 2016-09-27 finished sidebar logos <br />
 2016-09-26 playing with new linkedin SVG <br />